segmentio/segment-docs/src/privacy/consent-management/consent-in-retl.md

 > warning "Segment recommends mapping all Reverse ETL destinations to a category"
 > Segment assumes all destinations without a mapping do not require user consent and will receive all events containing a consent object.
 If a destination is mapped to multiple categories, a user must consent to all categories for data to flow to the destination.

+To edit or disable consent categories, view the [Configure Consent Management](/docs/privacy/consent-management/configure-consent-management/) documentation.

 ## Step 2: Identify consent columns

 After you set up consent categories in the Segment app, you must identify the columns in your data warehouse that store end user consent by creating a *model*, or SQL query that defines the set of data you want to synchronize to your Reverse ETL destinations.
-When building your RETL data model, Segment recommends that you store consent as a boolean `true` or `false` value and map one consent category to one column.
+When building your data model, Segment recommends that you store consent as a boolean `true` or `false` value and map one consent category to one column.

 > error "Creating a data model that does not include information about consent preferences results in no consent enforcement"
 > If you create consent categories in your workspace but fail to identify columns that contain consent preferences in your data model, events flow to all destinations in your workspace regardless of end user consent preferences.